 At least 75 percent of the families admitted to the PHA's tenant-based and project-based voucher programs during the PHA fiscal year from the waiting list must be extremely-low income families.
-The income targeting requirement applies to the total of admissions to all HCV programs.
-One exception to this is if a family in occupancy at the time of proposal selection is also eligible for assistance, then it must be placed on the waiting list if not already on the list and this family is given an absolute preference.
-Its selection does not count in the 75% ELI targeting requirement.
+The income targeting requirement applies to the total of admissions to both programs.